CalebNeal07/csc215/Notes/Chapter11.md

         END
 ```

+> [!IMPORTANT]
+> If you make a mistake while writing a program you can navigate to the line you want to edit, and use `S` command to substitute in the correction.

+ED will also write a `FOO.BAK` file when editing an existing file that can be used to restore a file.

 ## Assembling the Program

 Running `ASM TEST` will assemble the program, presuming there are no errors with the code.
+The ASM command can also be modified by three options after the file name.
+`ASM TEST.123`
+1. The drive to read the source file from
+2. The drive to write the `.HEX` file to
+3. The drive to write the `.PRN` file to

 ## Running the Program